nuxeo-sandbox/nuxeo-pdf-utils/README.md

     Can Assemble
     Can Print Degraded
     ```
-    The  permlissions field (starting with "Can ...") contain the string "true" or "false"
+    The  permission fields (starting with "Can ...") contain "true" or "false".
+Every field is "true" if the document is not encrypted or is opened with the _owner_ password.

       * For example, say you have an `InfoOfPDF` schema, prefix `iop`, with misc. fields.
 You could write:
     ```